 “It’ll take a little less than a week to notice the symptoms, and then you’ll get a fever and pain in your joints," Dr. Marty tells Health.
 "The best thing to do is to take an aspirin or other anti-inflammatories to calm that down.”

 Some people with chikungunya can also face more severe symptoms, such as chronic arthritis.
 People over age 65—and those with high blood pressure, diabetes, or heart disease—face a higher risk of complications, according to the CDC, but chikungunya isn't usually life-threatening, Dr. Marty says.

 Most cases of chikungunya occur in places like the Caribbean, Central and South America, and the French Polynesian Islands.
-But as some American travelers head to those areas and contract the disease, it's possible that they could infect mosquitoes who bite them back at home when they have high levels of virus in their blood, Aileen Marty, MD, professor of infectious diseases at Florida International University, tells Health.
+But if American travelers head to those areas and contract the disease, it's possible that they could infect mosquitoes who bite them once they return home, while they still have high levels of the virus in their blood.

-Which means that, in theory, people can unwittingly start the infection cycle in their own backyard.
-The first locally acquired case of chikungunya was reported in Florida in 2013.
-And unfortunately, the bugs never really die off.
+That means, in theory, people can unwittingly start the infection cycle in their own backyard.
+And in places like Florida, the bugs never really die off.
 “Over the winter, the mosquitoes are like a bear hibernating until it’s warm enough,” Dr. Marty says.

 This post was originally published on January 22, 2015 and has been updated for accuracy.